Look like you, but even more awesome.

 When should I book my teen’s senior photos?

-Your session can take place over the summer summer before or during fall semester of senior year.
+Your session can take place over the summer, or during fall semester of senior year.

 Why should you book so early?
 The in-demand photographers book up early.
-Some may even be full by March!
-Booking your photos in spring will mean you have more options to find the package and photographer that fits your teen best.
+Some may even be full by January!
+Booking your photos in winter/early spring will mean you have more options to find the package and photographer that fits your teen best.

-Check out how senior photos work with Apollo & Ivy and the packages available.
+See how senior photos work with Apollo & Ivy Photography, including packages and pricing.

 0 Comments